 Some of the people who became sick after vaping had symptoms of severe lung disease.
 These symptoms can occur slowly over a few days or weeks.
 They may become so serious that you need to be hospitalized.
-Call your healthcare provider right away if you use e-cigarettes and have these symptoms:
+Call your healthcare provider or get medical care right away if you use e-cigarettes and have these symptoms:

 Cough, shortness of breath, or chest pain